 The newspaper classifieds offer little information beyond a name and phone number to call.

 Thanks to its size, and growing reputation as a popular place for expats to hang out or settle down, there's a good Couchsurfing community in Cuenca.

 Things to See & Do

-The best way to get to know Cuenca is to walk around the historic city center, taking in the sites and sounds of local life, and photographing variety of churches on display.
+The best way to get to know Cuenca is to walk around the historic city center, take in the sites and sounds of local life, and photograph a variety of churches on display.

 If you want to take photos, it's safer to walk with another person so that someone can keep an eye on your surroundings.

 Not to be confused with the pueblo of Banos further north, this Banos is located just outside Cuenca.